ayamdobhal/AyamDobhal/README.md

 ### Ohhey!
 I'm [Ayam Dobhal](https://ayamdobhal.github.io) 😀

 ## I'm an Engineering student and also a Fullstack/Blockchain Developer
-- 🎓 I'm currently in the Third Year of Engineering
+- 🎓 I'm currently in the Fourth Year of Engineering
 - 💻 Mostly, I deal with backend/blockchain development but also dive into other fields like Machine Learning sometimes
 - ⚽ Goals: To learn more programming languages and focus on writing cleaner and more efficient code
 - 👨‍💻 Diving deeper into blockchain these days